UweHeber/springboot-demo/README.md

 # Spring Boot 2.0 Demo
-_An attempt to connect a database to a REST interface via JPA , where paging, sorting and HyperMedia are taken into account_
+_This demo is an attempt to connect a database via JPA to a REST interface - Condition here to support paging, sorting and HyperMedia_

 ## Database
-For the example, the internal H2 database is used, which generates two tables including associated data when the application is started:
+For this demo the internal H2 database is used, which generates two tables including associated data when the application is started:

     # Table 'CUSTOMER'
     --------------------